SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 1

 The elements of the phrase are: *food production systems + productivity*.
+Here, in contrast to the action approach, `intensification` is allowed to stand alone (without `"sustainable" OR "agroecolog*" OR "ecolog*"`). `grain yield$` is included as a phrase, rather than being combined with NEAR, because otherwise this results in a high number of results from metallurgy. `yield$` is included in 2 parts of the string, meaning that mentioning e.g. "rice yields" is enough to be included.

 ```py
 TS=